 The Empress Splendor tree is recorded in the Guinness Book of World Records as “officially amazing”.
 It is the fastest growing hardwood tree in the world, reaching maturity in just 10 years when it can be harvested for lumber.
 It also sequesters 11 times more carbon than any other tree.

-World Tree provides a way to keep up with the demand for hardwood in a way that is scaleable and sustainable.
+World Tree provides a way to keep up with the demand for hardwood in a way that is scalable and sustainable.

 Empress Splendor lumber (genus name Paulownia) is a lightweight hardwood with a high strength to weight ratio.
-Highly water resistant, the wood is used for furniture, finishings, veneers, crown mouldings, doors, sailboats, surfboards and musical instruments.
+Highly water-resistant, the wood is used for furniture, finishings, veneers, crown moldings, doors, sailboats, surfboards and musical instruments.
 The wood is highly valued in Asia, which is important as 50% of all timber exports are to China.

 Investors in the 2017 COP program receive 50% of the company profits from the harvest of the 2017 season trees.
 Revenue is based on the growth and sale of Empress Splendor Lumber.

-There may be expenses from the harvest, milling and prepartion of the lumber (although these costs are normally paid by the buyer).
+There may be expenses from the harvest, milling, and preparation of the lumber (although these costs are normally paid by the buyer).